Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 The Legacy JSON Key Provider API will provide all the information required in order to encrypt various types of content.
 In order to be as flexible as possible it will return encryption keys in Base16 and Base64 as some systems require different values.

 The following sections describe the requests and responses in order to retrieve the keys.
-The most common scenario is to request CENC and Fairplay encryption keys.
+The most common scenario is to request CENC and FairPlay encryption keys.

 #### Request